 You can experience a classic safari in one of the private game reserves bordering Kruger.
 Or, a more adventurous option is to drive yourself, staying in simple rest camps within the park, where you can come and go as you please.

-Where to stay: Dulini Leadwood Lodge, in Sabi Sand Wildtuin private reserve, has three large suites that come with their own butler.
+Where to stay: Dulini Leadwood Lodge, in Sabi Sands Game Reserve private reserve, has three large suites that come with their own butler.
 If you’re driving, you’ll stay in rest camps dotted throughout the park, such as Satara.
 For walking safaris, stay at Africa on Foot.

 My definition of paradise, Mozambique’s coastline is a long stretch of barely touched white sand lapped by warm turquoise shores.
 While it’s possible to stay on the more remote and exclusive Bazaruto and Quirimbas archipelagos, the country’s mainland offers the same quality of beaches but for much better value.

-You’ll measure time by snorkeling and diving among coral reefs and shipwrecks, paddle boarding, kayaking and taking sunset dhow cruises.
+You’ll measure time by snorkelling and diving among coral reefs and shipwrecks, paddleboarding, kayaking and taking sunset dhow cruises.
 On land, go horse riding, visit local villages or walk among baobabs, sand dunes or wooded areas.